jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

 all options are controlled through the component manager.

 .. warning:: This version of the *Attachments* extension only works for
              Joomla!
-1.6 or greater.
+1.6, 1.7 or greater.

-**NOTE**: In the rest of this document, the term **content item** is used.
+**NOTE**: In the rest of this document, the term **content item** is sometimes used.
 Normally we think of attaching files to articles.
 Attachments supports attaching files and URLs to articles or categories by default.
-But it is possible to attach to other types of content types (which requires special 'Attachments' plugins).
+But it is possible to attach to other types of content types (this requires special 'Attachments' plugins).
 All of these are referred to as **content items**.

 The 'Attachments' extension has been translated into many different